 Now let us talk a little bit about how you write business rules.

 When you write business rules you want to ensure the business rules are specific and clear.
 I would also recommend you make them as concise, specific, and attainable as you can.
 Remember these rules help to define how business owners will conduct their operations or processes, so you want to be as specific and clear as possible.
-In addition, when the technology teams implement business rules or build solutions leveraging the business rules you want to ensure there is a clear understanding of what needs to be developed.
+In addition, when the technology teams implement business rules or build solutions, ensure a clear understanding of what needs to be developed.
 Many of you may already be familiar with how to write a business rule as you may have written them in the past, but I wanted to provide a few examples below if you are not as familiar with business rules.

-- A credit check must be performed before an auto loan can be approved.
+- Perform a credit check before an auto loan approval.